 - Dr. Chunyu Ai, Associate Professor, Computer Science.
 Dr. Ai uses projects in her classes to help students understand and gain experience with databases, wireless networks, and network programming.
 She also supports students in preparing for careers, so they can see how their degree will help them in the future.

 - Ryan Crawford, Senior Instructor, Nursing.
 In her courses, Prof. Crawford stresses the importance of respecting the student as an adult learning and engaging them by fostering their own sense of responsibility for their learning.
 She uses recall and interleaving techniques to provide a solid foundation in prerequisite knowledge, then uses interactive learning strategies to help students thread the content together in hands-on activities.

-- Dr. Dawn Henderson, Assistant Professor, Nursing.
+- Dr. Dawn Henderson, Associate Professor, Nursing.
 Dr. Henderson teaches in both online and face-to-face nursing courses, employing active learning strategies to help students learn skills, concepts, and content knowledge necessary to prepare them to be strong critical thinkers in their future roles as nurses.

 - Kim Land, Instructor, Marketing.
 Prof. Land uses service learning and project-based learning strategies to introduce students to principles of marketing and marketing communication in ways that give real-world, hands-on experience that students really value.
 She offers courses both online and face-to-face.

 - Dr. Courtney McDonald, Assistant Professor, Criminal Justice.
 Dr. McDonald teaches in both online and face-to-face environments.
 She is a proponent of the interactive lecture, engaging students with discussions while integrating new content and information throughout the course.
 She is also committed to high-impact practices in her teaching, including active learning and service learning courses, as well as new study abroad opportunities for criminal justice majors.

 - Dr. Scott Meek, Assistant Professor, Psychology.
 Dr. Meek motivates students in his psychology courses to make connections between course content and real-world issues in their everyday lives.

 - Dr. Colleen O’Brien, Professor, English.
 Dr. O’Brien uses active learning and student-centered pedagogy to create UDL-friendly and inclusive classroom environments that encourage student ownership of their learning.
 She creates scaffolded assignments with collaborative segments in class and flexible options for applying concepts and skills outside of class.